jedSavage/Slexip/README.md

 ![16-Bit LFSR](image/LFSR-F16.png)

+The last 2 bits of the `SD-Register` affect the behavior of the LFSR.

 #### ![Pixels $000A, $000B](shields/pixels-%24000A%2C%20%24000B-brightgreen.svg) - Program-Counter Initialization Pointer

 This pixel contains the memory location of the program-counter (PC).
 The PC is a 16-bit pointer that contains the memory address of the next operator to be evaluated.
+The value here is automatically incremented/decremented depending on the `sd-register` and the instruction being evaluated.
+Writing a value to the program counter will change where the next instruction will be read from, though the instruction of writing will itself modify the register after the write takes place.

 #### ![Pixels $000C, $000D](shields/pixels-%24000C%2C%20%24000D-brightgreen.svg) - Status/Direction Register Initialization Pointer

 This pixel contains the memory location of the status/direction register (SD-Register).
 Bits 0-3 contain the status flags.
 Bit-0 is the Carry flag (C), Bit-1 is the Zero flag (Z), Bit-2 is the Overflow flag (V), bit-3 is the Negative flag (N).
-These flags are changed by operators.
+Though you can write to these bits directly, they are usually changed by operators.

 |Bit Position|Description|
 |:---:|:---|